ABHISHEK22029/LemonReserve-UIUX/README.md

-# UI-UX-Project
+# LemonReserveUIUX
-Final Project for my Principles of UX/UI Design Coursera course

 ## Create a Table Reservation Page ##

 ### Defining the Problem ##

-The Little Lemon Restaurant does not have an online reserve-a-table feature making it difficult for customers to reserve a table without having to call the restaurant directly.
-A mobile reservation page must be created that allows the user to choose the date, time, number of guests, and enter their contact information to create a seamless reservation experience.
+The Little Lemon Restaurant doesn’t have an online feature to reserve a table, which makes it hard for customers to book without calling the restaurant.
+To fix this, we need to create a mobile reservation page.
+It should let users pick a date, time, number of guests, and enter their contact info so they can book a table easily and quickly.

 ### Creating a Persona ###

-A fictional person was created that would represent the sites target users.
-They were designed with a photo, name, bio, core needs, and frustrations simulating a real person.
-The persona was used as the basis of the sites design and direction as well as a way to place the designer in a users shoes and see how they would use and navigate the website.
+A made-up person was created to represent the website’s target users.
+This "persona" included a photo, name, bio, main needs, and frustrations, just like a real person.
+It helped guide the website’s design and let the designer think like a user to understand how they would interact with the site.

 ![Little Lemon Persona](https://github.com/javierb256/UI-UX-Project/blob/main/Little%20Lemon%20Persona.png)

 ### User Journey Map ###

-A journey map is a document that follows the persona's journey through the start of a designated task towards the end goal.
-In this situation the persona was tasked with reserving a table from the Little Lemon Restaurant website.
-The document follows along each step that the persona takes, keeping note of what they are thinking and saying throughout the process.
-At the end of the journey any possible opportunitites for improvement are noted as well as steps that are needed to be completed in order to achieve those improvements.
+A journey map is a document that shows the steps the persona takes to complete a task from start to finish.
+In this case, the task was reserving a table on the Little Lemon Restaurant website.
+The map tracks each step, along with what the persona is thinking and saying during the process.
+At the end, it points out areas for improvement and lists what needs to be done to make things better.

 ![Persona Journey Map](https://github.com/javierb256/UI-UX-Project/blob/main/User%20Journey%20Map.png)

 ### Designing a Wireframe ###

-A wireframe is a Low-fidelity prototype that focuses on the placement and hierarchy of the page content.
-It is a quick way to focus on the essentials of a page design such as features and functionality without worrying about final details such as images or color.
+A wireframe is a simple sketch or layout that shows where things go on a page and how important they are.
+It helps focus on the basics of the design, like features and how it works, without worrying about details like colors or images.

 ![Reserve a table page 1](https://github.com/javierb256/UI-UX-Project/blob/main/Reserve%20a%20table%20-%20Page%201.png)
 ![Reserve a table page 2](https://github.com/javierb256/UI-UX-Project/blob/main/Reserve%20a%20table%20-%20Page%202.png)